This post may contain affiliate links. For more information, read my disclosure policy.

 We love those tins of Royal Dansk Danish cookies but this year you can skip them and make your own homemade Danish butter cookies!

-Plus, this easy recipe is for slice and bake butter cookies –make the dough, form it into a log, chill it, and then slice and bake.
+This is the best butter cookie recipe – they taste buttery, sweet, and every bite melts in your mouth.
+They’re slice and bake butter cookies – make the dough, form it into a log, chill it, and then slice and bake.
+These are sure to become your favorite holiday cookie recipe!

 ingredients in butter cookies